mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (approve/reject)

-A draft rollout is approved in Experimenter and sent to Remote Settings, but the Remote Settings reviewer rejects it.
-The rollout is rolled back and returns to Draft and Idle so the owner can request review again.
+A draft rollout that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+A rejection reason is captured in Remote Settings and is displayed to the owner in Experimenter.

 ```mermaid
   sequenceDiagram